List of women bishops in the Anglican Church of Australia

 Vanessa Bennett has a mitre placed on her head as part of her consecration as Assistant Bishop of the Anglican diocese of Canberra and Goulburn.

 In September 2007 a majority of the Appellate Tribunal of the Anglican Church of Australia decided nothing in the church's constitution prevented a diocese from consecrating women priests as bishops.
 The appointment of women as bishops is still contested in a few parts of the Anglican Church in Australia and is discussed in both the religious and mainstream press.

 The Anglican Diocese of Sydney refuses to recognise women as priests or bishops and will only ordain women as deacons.
 Metropolitans usually consecrate bishops.
 The metropolitan of the province and state of New South Wales is also the Archbishop of Sydney.
 The Anglican diocese of Canberra and Goulburn, the Anglican diocese of Grafton and the Anglican diocese of Newcastle are located within the province of New South Wales.
-Three consecutive Archbishops of Sydney/Metropolitans of New South Wales formally authorised the consecration of five women bishops within those dioceses, but would not participate and deputised other bishops to conduct the consecrations: the Bishop of Newcastle for three women in Canberra and Goulburn and one woman in Newcastle, and the Bishop of Canberra and Goulburn for the first female Bishop of Grafton.
+Three consecutive Archbishops of Sydney, who are also Metropolitans of New South Wales, formally authorised the consecration of six women bishops within those dioceses, but would not participate in the ceremonies and deputised other bishops to conduct the consecrations: the Bishop of Newcastle for three women in Canberra and Goulburn, one woman in Newcastle and one in Grafton, and the Bishop of Canberra and Goulburn for the first female Bishop of Grafton.

 These women have been consecrated and installed as bishops in the Anglican Church of Australia.
 Each bishop's biographical article is linked from her name when one has been written.